raj-gun/NonSysID/Examples/README.md

 # Example code structure to use the NonSysID package
 This document provides a code structure to do system identification using the NonSysID package.
-The examples shown here follow the same structure.
+The examples shown follow the same structure.

+## Identify (N)ARX model using NonSysID
 (1) In MATLAB, first clear the workspace and add the folder containing the `NonSydID` code to the search path

 ```matlab